HGTV (UK & Ireland): History

 In January 2003, another new channel called UK Bright Ideas was created to showcase programming from UK Style and UK Food on the digital terrestrial network Freeview.
 This was later extended to all networks, allowing repeats of some programmes to air on this channel only.
+On 7 July, UK Style + extended broadcast hours to end at 2:00 am.

-On 8 March 2004, in line with the rest of the UKTV network, the channel changed its name to UKTV Style.
-The channel's schedule was further freed up by the creation of new channel UKTV Style Gardens in January 2005, which allowed the transfer of all landscape and gardening programmes to the new channel.
+On 8 March 2004, in line with the rest of the UKTV network, UK Style and UK Style + were renamed to UKTV Style and UKTV Style +1.

+In January 2005, another offshoot network was announced - UKTV Style Gardens, moving all the landscape and gardening programmes over to the new channel.
+The channel launched on 21 February 2005 on Sky and Telewest.
+The channel was added to NTL in May 2005 as part of a new carriage deal between Flextech and NTL.
 The channel name was later shortened to UKTV Gardens in 2007.

+In December 2007, a two-hour timeshift service - UKTV Style +2, was launched on Sky, using UKTV Bright Ideas' former slot.
+The temporary service was closed on 15 September 2008 to make way for Watch.

-As part of the rebranding of UKTV's channels to unique names and identities, UKTV Style was rebranded as Home on 30 April 2009 and repositioned to include programming based around home improvement, gardens and home lifestyle programmes.
+On 24 March 2009, as part of the rebranding of UKTV's channels to unique names and identities, it was announced that UKTV Style would be rebranded as Home on 30 April 2009 and reposition itself to include programming based around home improvement, gardens and home lifestyle programmes.
 Other female lifestyle programmes were transferred to newly created channel Really, and all gardening programmes were transferred from UKTV Gardens to Home as part of the rebrand.

-On 1 April 2019, it was announced that UKTV co-owner Discovery Inc. would acquire the BBC's stake in Home.
+On 1 April 2019, it was announced that UKTV co-owner Discovery, Inc. would acquire the BBC's stake in Home.

-In June 2019, Discovery announced that Home would be rebranded as a local version of HGTV.
-This took place on 21 January 2020, the first programme to air on HGTV was Homes Under The Hammer at 7 am.
+In June 2019, Discovery announced that Home would be rebranded as a local version of the U.S. channel of the same name, this took place on 21 January 2020, the first programme to air on HGTV was Homes Under the Hammer at 7 am.

-Timeshift service

-The channel has a one-hour timeshifted service called HGTV +1.
-This was formerly named Home +1 and before that, UKTV Style +1.
-The service broadcasts the same content as the main channel, only one hour later.
-A two-hour timeshift called UKTV Style +2 was launched on 12 December 2007 on major platforms, replacing UKTV Bright Ideas on Sky.
-This channel closed on 15 September 2008 to make room for new entertainment channel Watch.
+It was announced on 20 October 2025 that HGTV would close in the UK and Ireland after 27 years on air with programmes moving to it’s sister channel, Really, in January 2026.